 Haga Park Museum

 The middle tent is home to Haga Park Museum, which describes Haga's history, people and buildings.
 The permanent exhibition also shows the development of the park.
 You can find out fascinating facts about people with links to Haga over the years, including King Gustav III and Carl Michael Bellman.
-Entry to the park museum is free.

 Café